israelsaraiva/slang-challenge/README.md

 <h3 align="center">
-  This is an initial implementation of a web application that aims to assist in language studies. 🚀
+  This is an initial implementation of a web application that aims to assist in language studies
 </h3>

 <br>